ouyousuode/ouyousuode.github.io/_posts/2019-02-21-some-interesting-movie-lines.md

 This is a code that I've written for our year-to-year projections.This is building in the intelligence that we have to project players.It's about getting things down to one number.Using the stats the way we read them,we'll find value in players that nobody else can see.<br/>

-People are overlooked for a variety of biased reasons and perceived flaws.Age,appearance,personality.Bill James and mathematics cut straight through that.Billy,of the 20,000 notable players for us to consider,I believe that there is a championship team of 25 people that we can afford,because everyone else in baseball undervalues them.<br/>
+People are overlooked for a variety of biased reasons and perceived flaws.
+Age, appearance, personality.
+Bill James and mathematics cut straight through that.
+Billy, of the 20,000 notable players for us to consider, I believe that there is a championship team of 25 people that we can afford, because everyone else in baseball undervalues them.<br/>

 <img src="/images/posts/2019-02-21/The_Wolf_of_Wall_Street_0.png">
 #### 《华尔街之狼》(The Wolf of Wall Street)